best travel gifts

 32. Selfie Stick

 Perfect for solo travel (you won’t have to ask someone to take your photo).
 It’s also great for groups, because you’ll be able to get the whole family in the photo.
-This selfie stick also comes with a tripod and a remote.

 33. Headphone Splitter